Don't mess with Lindsey: US ekes out 1-1 draw in Women's World Cup after Horan revenge goal

 Don’t mess with Lindsey: US ekes out 1-1 draw in Women’s World Cup after Horan revenge goal

-WELLINGTON, New Zealand (AP) — When the United States were desperate for a spark, Lindsey Horan channeled her anger into a much-needed goal to keep the Americans unbeaten at the Women’s World Cup.
+WELLINGTON, New Zealand (AP) — When the United States was desperate for a spark, Lindsey Horan channeled her anger into a much-needed goal to keep the Americans unbeaten at the Women’s World Cup.

-Horan scored on a header off a corner kick from Rose Lavelle in the 62nd minute to silence the Dutch and give the Americans the score they needed to sneak out a 1-1 draw with the Netherlands.
+Horan scored on a well-timed header off a corner kick from Rose Lavelle in the 62nd minute to give the Americans the goal they needed to sneak out a 1-1 draw with the Netherlands.
 The United States remained unbeaten in 19 consecutive matches.

 “I don’t think you ever want to get me mad because I don’t react in a good way,” Horan said.
 “I just want something more.
 I want to win more, I want to score more and I want more for my team.”

-Horan and Van de Donk were smiling after the game — Van de Donk was wearing a swimming cap because of a cut to her head suffered in a later collision — but anything goes in the World Cup.
+Horan and van de Donk were smiling after the game — van de Donk was wearing a swimming cap because of a cut to her head from a later collision — but almost anything goes in the World Cup.
 The two are professional teammates for French club Lyon.

 “Dan is that type of player that, when she’s on my team, it’s incredible because she’s going to fight to the last second to win the game, and go into that last tackle, and that’s what she did,” Horan said.
 “Unfortunately, I did not take it in a good way, I got a little heated, and she got to hear it.”